cpaclub-asia/pbn/README.md

 🌐 **Overview**
 This project aims to create PBNs (Private Blog Networks) for SEO purposes, focusing on the selection and acquisition of domains and content.
 The PBNs can be categorized based on domain history and content source.

+✨ **Preliminary Requirements**

+Before diving into the project workflow, ensure you have the following preliminary requirements:

+1. 📋 List of Our Website Domains
+2. 📋 Lists of Competitors' Website Domains
+3. 📋 Keyword Lists

+These requirements will serve as a foundation for the subsequent steps in the project.

 ## 📋 Domain
 Domains can be classified as either "new" or "drop."